Fox-ML-infrastructure/Fox-v1-infra/LEGAL/COMMERCIAL_USE.md

 ### 4.1 Annual License Fees

-Commercial license pricing is aligned with enterprise quant infrastructure standards.
+Commercial license pricing is aligned with enterprise ML infrastructure standards.

 Tiers are based on total headcount of the legal entity (not just users of the Software).